styled-system/styled-system/README.md

 ## system-components

-For an even simpler authoring experience when using styled-system with styled-components, see [system-components](https://github.com/jxnblk/system-components), which is a lite wrapper around the two libraries.
+For an even simpler authoring experience when using styled-system with styled-components, see [system-components](https://github.com/jxnblk/system-components), which is a lightweight wrapper around the two libraries.

 ```js
 import system from 'system-components'